 In order to get a better idea of how families live in Malawi, let's look at a specific family, the Phiri family.
-On an average day, the Phiri family earns \$0.94.
-On this small amount, they are able to support themselves but they live a lifestyle that is very different from life in the United States.
+On an average day, the Phiri family earns \$1.07 CAD.
+They are able to support themselves on this small amount, but they live a lifestyle that is very different from life in Canada.

-- Now, students will be in charge of the budget for the Phiri family.
-First, read the provided story, A Day in the Life of the Phiri Family, to give your students some background on the typical daily life of a rural Malawian family.
+- Now students will be in charge of the budget for the Phiri family.
+First, read the provided story, "A Day in the Life of the Phiri Family," to give your students some background on the typical daily life of a rural Malawian family.
 (Or copy the story and have students read on their own.) - 2.
-Tell students they must re-work their Malawi budget (Student Worksheet 2) to see if they can meet their needs while keeping costs below \$0.94.
-It is okay to go over budget, but students should try to stay as close to \$0.94 as possible. - 3.
+Tell students they must re-work their Malawi budget (Student Worksheet 2) to see if they can meet their needs while keeping costs below \$1.07.
+It is okay to go over budget, but students should try to stay as close to \$1.07 as possible. - 3.
 You could have students work in small groups of three to role play the Phiri family and discuss how they will stay within budget, then present their solutions to the class.